robjinman/pro_office_calc/README.md

           -G "Visual Studio 15 2017 Win64" ../..
 ```

-Be sure to substitute Release when making the release build.

-Open the MSVC project and build solutions ALL_BUILD followed by INSTALL making sure to select the
+Open the MSVC project and build the INSTALL solution making sure to select the Release
-Release configuration (even if Debug was given for CMAKE_BUILD_TYPE).
+configuration (even if Debug was given for CMAKE_BUILD_TYPE).

 Run windeployqt to copy dependencies into bin folder.